spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 ## 1. Cons of Map-Reduce as motivation for Spark

 One can say that Spark has taken 1:1 motivation from the cons of MapReduce computation system.
 Let’s see the cons of MapReduce and how Spark addressed it in detail.
-(Please refer to Appendix section below if you want to know how MapReduce computation works)
+(Please refer to Appendix section below if you want to know how MapReduce works in a nutshell)

+### 1.1 Cons of MapReduce

 1. **Parallelism via processes:**
     - *MapReduce:* MapReduce doesn’t run Map and Reduce jobs as threads.
 They are processes which are heavyweight compared to threads.